Joanneyoung01/Joanneyoung01/README.md

 **Introduction**

 I am a motivated and multi-faceted Junior Software Engineer.
-After my employer went into administration and being made redundant in March 2020, I decided to focus all of my time and energy into becoming a better developer.
+For the last four months I decided to focus all of my time and energy into becoming a better developer, by enrolling onto the Makers Academy coding boot-camp.
 Now, I am on the search for new and exciting opportunities.

 I can understand the development life cycle in-depth and am confident in all aspects of development, from writing clean test-driven code to domain modelling, documentation, and maintenance.
 I am a fast learner and extremely enthusiastic about technology and digital products.
 My industry experience in E-commerce, Content Management Systems, Atomic Design and Headless Architecture would prove valuable to any business.